European rights body urges Russia to reform judiciary

 Russia has paid little heed to past criticism of its record on the rule of law or human rights from the Council of Europe or other bodies.
 Putin often accuses Western nations of hypocrisy, saying they also fall short on human rights standards.

-The Council of Europe report criticized a system that allows state prosecutors "wide discretionary powers" and said defense lawyers provided for defendants often failed to protect their interests.
+The Council of Europe report criticised a system that allows state prosecutors "wide discretionary powers" and said defence lawyers provided for defendants often failed to protect their interests.
 Fewer than 1 percent of cases end in acquittal.

 It also drew attention to the failure of local authorities to investigate crimes thoroughly in Russia's turbulent North Caucasus, where leaders loyal to Moscow are accused of using strongarm tactics to clamp down on an Islamist insurgency.